Free. Online. Available from anywhere. These are only some of the advantages of cloud-based productivity apps.

 Quite often, the standard spreadsheet layout will more than suffice.
 But there may be times when you need a spreadsheet for a very specific purpose (such as payslips or business taxes).
 If so, this template gallery can give you layouts for every conceivable situation.

 This add-on converts a Google spreadsheet into a Google document.
 This is useful for spreadsheets with large amounts of text, which may get cut off by the size of the cells.

 If you need to replace one thing inside your spreadsheet, it can be extremely tedious going through the sheet cell by cell and changing things one at a time.
 Advanced Find & Replace does it for you right away, saving you oodles of time.

 Google Forms is being used more and more to collect information by small companies, groups, charities, and employers.
-Forms provides an easy way to ask for and collate information without having to code any complicated pages.
+Forms provide an easy way to ask for and collate information without having to code any complicated pages.

-To access the add-ons in Forms, you have to click the three vertical dots in the top-right hand corner of the screen.
+To access the add-ons in Forms, you have to click the three vertical dots in the top-right-hand corner of the screen.

 If you are sending out a form with the potential to get a lot of replies, you will find this add-on extremely invaluable.
 It will email you when you have replies sent back so you don’t always have to check.

 Who wants to see a boring form with no eye candy?
 That’s why you should add an image or two to brighten it up.
 123RF is one place to look for something to spruce things up.